Rob McClure: Theatre

 He starred in the musical Honeymoon in Vegas as Jack Singer at the Paper Mill Playhouse from September through October 2013.
 McClure continued as Jack in the Broadway production of the musical at the Nederlander Theatre in 2014 and 2015.
 He returned to Broadway in the role of Tim Allgood in the Roundabout Theatre Company production of Noises Off! from December 2015 to January 2016.
 From September 2015 to March 2016, McClure appeared as Max in the new Ken Ludwig play A Comedy of Tenors at the Cleveland Playhouse and then at the McCarter Theater in Princeton, New Jersey.
 He played the role of The Baker in The Muny’s production of Into the Woods.

 He next joined the Broadway production of Something Rotten! as Nick Bottom in May 2016.
 He then played Nick in the US national tour, starting in January 2017, until it closed in May 2018.

 In June 2018 McClure appeared in Jerome Robbins' Broadway at The Muny, as The Setter/Emcee.
 Later in 2018 he created the role of Adam in Beetlejuice, the Musical when it premiered at the National Theatre in Washington, DC.
 He reprised the role on Broadway in 2019 leaving Beetlejuice in September 2019 to create the title role in the musical Mrs. Doubtfire, which premiered at the 5th Avenue Theatre in Seattle, Washington, with performances in November 2019 - January 2020, to open on Broadway in April.
 It opened at the Stephen Sondheim Theater in March 2020 but was forced to close after three shows due to the COVID-19 pandemic.
 It reopened December 5, 2021, and ran until May 29, 2022.

 Concerts

 McClure made his solo cabaret concert debut at Feinstein's/54 Below in New York City on July 1, 2016.
 His act was titled "Smile".

 Television

 He was cast in the CBS television pilot in 2016 for a series titled Drew, based on the Nancy Drew mystery books; however, the series was not picked up by CBS.

 In the 2022 HBO original series Julia, McClure makes a cameo as a young Fred Rogers.

 Personal life

-He is married to Maggie Lakis, an actress.
+He has been married to actress Maggie Lakis since 2009.
 They met while performing in Grease in 2005.
 The couple have a daughter born on December 9, 2018.